digital-preservation/csv-validator/csv-validator-cmd/README.md

 Basic Usage
 -----------

-The following command will show the useage for the application:
+The following command will show the usage for the application:

 ```bash
 $ validate